1 PC Processing Bottleneck: One Queue Depth 4K Random Read

 The only very good and very affordable solution is a properly designed disk-cache, which is ordinarily the operating system's responsibility.

 If you don't lock the File System Cache size, then some software will likely hog its memory to the point of bringing back bottleneck #1.
-In these cases you'd rather get a memory error from the software to know to replace it with something more memory efficient, or to add more RAM.
+In these cases you'd rather get a low memory error from the software to know to add more RAM.
 But Microsoft is not facing this specific point (likely for reasons explained above).
 Instead, leaving the allocation logic the way it is results in one bottleneck or the other losing the tug-of-war.
 And you get the idea that your PC is going out of date.

 If you don't know what to do, the safest bet is to set both the minimum and maximimum cache size to about 1/2 of your total RAM, and leave it there.
 There are all sorts of possible issues and this setting is the most likely to resolve them.

 You can calculate the right amount of RAM to buy as follows...
 First add together the RAM requirements for each software package that you intend to use simultaneously.
 Then add together the sizes of their active resource files.
 Then if you are a light-weight user add another 2GB, for medium-weight add 5GB, and for heavy-weight add another 10GB.
 Then round up the total to the nearest power of 2 (4GB, 8GB, 16GB, 32GB, or 64GB).
 This is a very good guess as to the amount of RAM that you need.